AlonzoMorales/Python_SQLAlchemy/README.md

 * Design a query to find the most active stations.
   * List the stations and observation counts in descending order.
   * List the station that has the highest number of observations.
-* Design a query to retrieve the last 12 months of temperature observation data.
+* Design a query to retrieve 12 months of temperature observation data.
  * Filter by the station with the highest number of observations.
  * Plot the results as a histogram.

 #### Temperature Analysis
 * Calculate and plot the min, avg, and max temperature from chosen date range as a bar chart.